BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

   amount of damage.
 Mostly just used for testing mods where I don't want to deal with enemies.
 Also turns the Maggie into an Infinity -- doesn't consume ammo.
+- `backham_super_buff.txt` - Cheat mod which makes the Back Ham practically invulnerable.
+It reports a 100% damage reduction, though that's not entirely accurate; some damage can and will get through, but it'll be quite minor.
+Damage reduction is applied regardless of the direction it came from, contrary to what the card reports.
+I was quite happy with this shield, but the 40% reflect chance often made it difficult to manage enemy damage when I was trying to test gear functionality, etc, so I switched to the Transformer instead.
 - Bloody Harvest-related buffs (for getting the cryo challenge specifically done as easily as possible)
   - `stalker_super_buff.txt` - Used to take down Captain Haunt pretty